-- Information regarding individual needs, outside agency support and progress is shared with receiving secondary schools so that provision can be pro-actively considered for children before the pupils transfer to the school. - Our SENCo, Inclusion Curriculum Lead and the SENCo from the secondary school will begin to liaise during the spring term.
+- > Information regarding individual needs, outside agency support and progress is shared with receiving secondary schools so that provision can be pro-actively considered for children before the pupils transfer to the school. - > Our SENCo, Inclusion Curriculum Lead and the SENCo from the secondary school will begin to liaise during the Spring term.
 Appropriate transitional support will be considered; a pupil may make additional visits to their new school, key workers will liaise with the pupil to start to build positive relationships prior to starting at the school.
 If a child has 1:1 teaching assistant support, our TA will provide advice and information to a key worker at their new school.
-A key worker or the SENCo will be invited to attend the child's final annual review at our school. - > Children who may have significant additional difficulties, when moving to their new secondary school will be referred for the Woodlands transition programme.
-This will provide children, who may struggle with change, additional sessions at their new school.
+A key worker or the SENCo will be invited to attend the child's final annual review at our school.

+- > Children who have an EHCP will be referred for the Woodlands transition programme.
+This will provide children, who may struggle with change, additional sessions at their new school. - > We will also discuss the possibility for children we identify, with significant barriers (not in receipt of an EHCP) to have additional sessions at their preferred secondary school.